Niet Normaal INT: Controversy

-The communication campaign for the show, by ad agency KesselsKramer, included a poster that was banned by the Dutch Railways.
+The communication campaign for Niet Normaal, by ad agency KesselsKramer, included a poster that was banned by the Dutch Railways.
 The image on the poster was the sculpture Stuart Penn by British artist Marc Quinn.
 The sculpture is a cast of British stuntman Penn, who is missing his left arm and right leg.
 The Dutch Railways deemed the poster offensive, and refused to hang it in the stations for fear that travellers would complain.